ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |e5128|
      - Given four points a, b, c, d, with bc=cd and bc perpendicular to ba, builds y the midpoint of ab and x the intersection of line dy and the circle centered at c through b.
-It transfers the angle bad to axy in a specific way, and was created specifically for problem complete_015_7_Book_00EE_06_E051-28.gex in the :ref:`jgex_ag_231` problem database, for which we do not have the original statement.
+It transfers the angle bad to axy in a specific way. **It was created specifically for problem complete_015_7_Book_00EE_06_E051-28.gex in the** :ref:`jgex_ag_231` **problem database, for which we do not have the original statement.**
      - :math:`\begin{cases}bc=cx\\ y,a,b\ collinear\\ x,y,d\ collinear\\ \widehat{bad}=\widehat{axy}\end{cases}`  (cong c b c x, coll y a b, coll x y d, eqangle a b a d x a x y)
      - Points